Buckner Building: Decline

 The building continued to operate until 1966, at which point the military pulled out and the Port of Whittier was transferred to the General Services Administration.
 After the military left, the ownership of the Buckner Building went through a handful of private citizens, starting in 1972.
 At one point, it was owned by Pete Zamarello who wanted to turn it into the state prison.
 With the windows and doors missing, the elements began to take it over in the 1980s.
 Water infiltrated, leaving the building in a constant state of freezing and thawing.

 The building went into foreclosure in 2016.
 The city assumed ownership and a fence was built to keep trespassers out.
 A structural assessment of the building in 2016 concluded that it was unlikely that any significant portion of the building could be rehabilitated for occupancy.

+Environmental hazards

+The decline of this building has left numerous hazardous materials exposed to the elements of nature.
+This aided the construction of the fence around the building to ensure the safety of people who dared to enter the building and to keep these toxic materials isolated.
+Some of the poisonous materials include asbestos, lead-based paint, PCBs, mold, and fuel residues.
+All these toxins, along with the structural damage caused by weathering and other earthquakes, have made renovation plans very challenging and expensive.
+However, the Cold War relic still stands as a marker of an interesting time in Alaskan history.

+Cultural and social impact

+The Buckner Building, since its construction in 1953, has been a staple of Whittier culture, serving as a symbol of the port town's bombshell impregnability, and creating the idea of the “City Under One Roof” that still exists today through the efforts of the Begich Towers.
+Residents today still admire the building for what it once provided.

+Urban exploring

+Since the 1980s, this building has been a tourist attraction and, to some extent, a local one, as it is surrounded by urban ghost legends and its decaying structure emits an ominous, eerie ambience.
+This leads adventurers and explorers to seek out the untold secrets of this beautiful abandoned building, as well as photographers looking for a unique structure to capture, as its deteriorating walls contrast with the natural scenery behind it, creating a haunting beauty.

+Future

+As the building stands now, no future endeavors are planned, and there is debate over whether to restore the grand building or preserve it in Whittier's history, both options being costly.